Klucznik26/Ayo-UP/README.md

-# AyoCONVERT v1.1.0
+# Ayo UP

-**Simple and fast batch image converter for Linux**
+**Simple image upscaler based on waifu2x-ncnn-vulkan**

-AyoCONVERT is a lightweight desktop application designed for quick and distraction-free image format conversion.
+Ayo UP is a lightweight desktop application for image upscaling.
-Built for everyday workflows and batch processing.
+It provides a simple graphical interface for the powerful waifu2x-ncnn-vulkan engine.

 Part of the **Ayo Tools** suite.